abm-123/mes-project/README.md

 # mes-project
 line follower robot
-there are to proteus files and a rar file which contains ardiuno IDE sketchs.
+there are two proteus files and a rar file which contains ardiuno IDE sketchs.